mattjmcnaughton/thesis/evaluation/proposal.md

 ## What dependent variables will we examine?

 We will examine the summation of ERU and QOS - we need to be sure to have some way of balancing the two such that they have equal impact.
+We will examine the impact of certain individual independent variables on ERU and QOS individually.

 ## Anything else we're interested in?

 In what scenarios is it most important to have predictive auto-scaling enabled.
+In what scenarios does predictive auto-scaling have little impact.

 ## What are other metrics of interest?